nus-cs2103-AY2122S1/ip/docs/README.md

 ### Clearing all tasks
 If for some reason the list of tasks is too full, or the user is too lazy, the user can clear all the tasks at one go.
 The usage is `clear.`

-Example: `clear:` clears all tasks.
+Example: `clear` clears all tasks.

 Expected outcome:
 ```